Smart With Cents | Thoughtful writing about money

 Why common advice misses the point

-When people talk about spending guilt, the advice usually sounds simple.
+When people struggle with spending guilt, the advice they often hear is simple.

-The issue is not a lack of permission.
-It is a lack of understanding.
+The issue is not whether a purchase is allowed.

 What the guilt is actually signaling